prometheus-community/windows_exporter/docs/collector.exchange.md

 ### `--collectors.exchange.list`
 Lists the Perflib Objects that are queried for data along with the perlfib object id

+### `--collectors.exchange.whitelist`
+Comma-separated list of collectors to use.
+Depending on the exchange installation not all performance counters are available.
+Use `--collectors.exchange.list` to obtain a list of available collectors.

 ## Metrics
 Name          | Description
 --------------|---------------